Skip to Main Content

 How much does it cost to insure a Dodge Charger?

-The average annual cost of car insurance in 2023 is $2,014 for full coverage and $622 for minimum coverage, according to data from Quadrant Information Services.
-This is significantly less than the Dodge Charger’s annual averages of $2,824 for full coverage and $668 for minimum coverage.
+The average annual cost of car insurance for a Dodge Charger is $4,523 for full coverage and $737 for minimum coverage, according to data from Quadrant Information Services.
+Compared to the national average of $2,458 per year for full coverage and $678 for minimum, the Charger stands out as one of the most expensive vehicles to insure.

-Average rates vary by make and model because insurance companies consider factors like a vehicle’s intended use, repair costs, safety features, theft rates and value to determine premiums.
-The fact that the Dodge Charger is a high-performance car may drive up average rates for these models as insurers may see drivers of these cars as more likely to engage in risky driving behavior like speeding.
-The Dodge Charger also has lower Insurance Institute for Highway Safety (IIHS) safety ratings than some other comparable sedans and coupes, which may also increase average rates.
+The make and model of your vehicle impacts your insurance rates because insurance companies consider factors like a vehicle’s intended use, repair costs, safety features, theft rates and value to determine premiums.
+The fact that the Dodge Charger is a high-performance car may drive up average rates for these models as insurers typically see drivers of these cars as more likely to engage in risky driving behavior like speeding.
+Data from the Insurance Institute for Highway Safety (IIHS) backs this up: Dodge Chargers have a rate of liability claims between 108 percent and 160 percent higher than the average for passenger vehicles, and especially high-powered trims like the SRT Hellcat generate staggering rates of insurance claims.
+IIHS also assigns lower safety ratings to the Charger than other comparable cars.

 In addition to your Charger's age and mileage, insurers will also consider your personal rating factors when determining your rates.
 Depending on the state you live in, these could include your age, location, claims history, credit history, driving record and more.